LINBIT/drbd-reactor/doc/promoter.md

 `drbd-promote@` unit first, but only one will succeed and continue to start the rest of the services.
 All the others will fail intentionally.

-If a resource looses "quorum", it stops the systemd `drbd-resource@` target and all the dependencies.
+If a resource looses "quorum", it stops the systemd `drbd-resource@` target and therefore all the dependencies.

 The plugin's configuration can contain an action that is executed if a stop action fails (e.g., triggering a reboot).
 Start actions in `start` are interpreted as systemd units and have to have an according postfix (i.e.